mobile-insight/mobileinsight-core/README.md

 rotinom-trop-moc
 ================

+This tool is for phones based on the Qualcomm chip set.
+The phone requires a SIM card.

 First, configure the phone.
 (Instructions shown for Samsung Galaxy S4 and S5)

 1) Install the driver for the phone.